 A Traffic Impact Analysis for the project prepared by Linscott Law & Greenspan, dated December 23, 2008, was criticized by neighbors for conducting traffic counts during the summer when schools were not in session, and not directly reviewing potential traffic increases in the adjacent residential neighborhood.
-The traffic consultant has recently revised the study (dated 2/15/10) based on new traffic counts conducted a couple of weeks ago during school hours, and included a travel time analysis of several potential exit routes from the development to northbound Centre City Parkway.
+The traffic consultant revised the study (dated 2/15/10) based on new traffic counts conducted during school hours, and included a travel time analysis of several potential exit routes from the development to northbound Centre City Parkway.
+This study also was criticized by the neighbors because the new traffic counts were conducted during periods when CalTrans had closed Centre City Parkway access onto I-15.
+This led to new traffic counts being conducted again on March 16-18.
+The Centre City Parkway on-ramp was closed on the first day of the three-day count.
+The consultant noted the difference in daily volumes with the ramp closure versus "open" was less than 5% meaning the closure did not have a significant effect on travel patterns.
+The traffic consultant updated the traffic study and submitted a revised version on May 5, 2010.